kennyfraser/wp-sync-test/_pages/managing-authorization.md

     1. From the **Users** tab, select the user name and click **Actions -> Delete from Group**.
     2. Choose the group and click **Remove**.

-# User Groups
+# Groups

-You can create Groups and assign users to it.
-Groups are comprised of Users and installed DCOS services and components.
-By default, when you launch DCOS the Administrator is added to the **Access Control Service super user group**.
+You must be an Administrator to manage users or groups.

-1. Launch the DCOS web interface and login with the Admin username and password.
-The Admin username and password are configured during installation.
+1. Launch the DCOS web interface and login with your Admin username and password.
+The Administrator username and password are configured during DCOS installation.
+The Admin username is **Bootstrap superuser** and cannot be changed.

 2. Click on the **Settings** -> **Organization** tab and choose your action.